Fall – December 1

 The General Examination

-Each student is required to complete the General Examination no later than the beginning of the final semester of the program.
-A student who fails to pass any part of the General Examination may, in exceptional circumstances, and with the approval of the program, repeat the examination at the next scheduled examination date.
-If the student fails a second time, no further opportunity to take the examination is permitted, and the student’s degree candidacy is terminated.
+Students are required to complete the general examination no later than the beginning of the final semester of the program.
+A student who fails to pass any part of the general examination may, in exceptional circumstances, and with the approval of the program, repeat the examination at the next scheduled date.
+If the student fails a second time, no further opportunity to take the examination is permitted and the student’s degree candidacy is terminated.